4 Popular Tactics to Pay Off Private Student Loans Compared

 But good debt can actually be a helpful financial tool.

-It certainly cannot be considered an emergency
+It certainly cannot be considered an emergency issue, and can be paid down systematically.

 2. Using Your Retirement Accounts